Abubakar74326/tranform2D/README.md

 ### General information:
-This project implements the different functions to transform 2D point and return its new coordinates.user also take graph as a output by giving condition graph =TRUE  along with implementing function like rotate,translations,scaling,Shearing.
+This project implements the different functions to transform 2D point and return its new coordinates.user also take graph as output by giving condition graph =TRUE  along with implementing function like rotate,translations,scaling,Shearing.
+### Testing
+To **run** rotation function enter *rotate* in front of URL,*translation* for translation function, *scaling* for scaling function *shering* for shering function.

  ### Technoloy